-Calendar of DGS Events
+DGS Calendar of Events

 A calendar of local events is available from the Bucks County Genealogical Society here.
 Click on “Comprehensive Calendar of area genealogical events.”

-This year’s programs are supported by a gift from
+Programs are supported by a gift from

 Margaret Gause Bramble and Edward L. Bramble.